 11.4.2.1.2 TKIP cryptographic encapsulation

-a) TKIP MIC computation protects the MSDU Data field and corresponding SA, DA, and Priority fields.
-The computation of the MIC is performed on the ordered concatenation of the SA, DA, Priority, and MSDU Data fields.
+a) TKIP MIC computation protects the MSDU Data field and corresponding SA, DA, and Priority parameter values.
+The computation of the MIC is performed on the ordered concatenation of the SA, DA, Priority, and MSDU Data parameters.
 The MIC is appended to the MSDU Data field.
 TKIP discards any MIC padding prior to appending the MIC.

 11.4.2.1.3 TKIP decapsulation

-d) The MIC verification step recomputes the MIC over the MSDU SA, DA, Priority, and MSDU Data fields (but not the TKIP MIC field).
+d) The MIC verification step recomputes the MIC over the MSDU SA, DA, Priority, and MSDU Data parameters (but not the TKIP MIC field).
 The calculated TKIP MIC result is then compared bit-wise to the received MIC.

 11.4.2.3.3 Definition of the TKIP MIC

-Michael operates on each MSDU including the Priority field, 3 reserved octets, SA field, and DA field.
-An MSDU consists of octets m0...mn–1 where n is the number of MSDU octets, including SA, DA, Priority, and Data fields.
+Michael operates on each MSDU including the Priority parameter, 3 reserved octets, SA parameter, and DA parameter.
+An MSDU consists of octets m0...mn–1 where n is the number of MSDU octets, including SA, DA, Priority, and Data parameters.
 The message is padded at the end with a single octet with value 0x5a, followed by between 4 and 7 zero octets.
 The number of zero octets is chosen so that the overall length of the padded MSDU is a multiple of four.
 The padding is not transmitted with the MSDU; it is used to simplify the computation over the final block.
 The MSDU is then converted to a sequence of 32-bit words M0 ...MN–1, where N = (n+5)/4.(#272) By construction, MN–1 = 0 and MN–2 ≠0.

 11.4.3.3 CCMP cryptographic encapsulation